last edited/extended: 22 October 2024

 Also, moving in the water helps a lot with mobilising the shoulders again.

-after hospital, rehab & after
+After hospital, rehab & after

-The things you can’t and shouldn’t do after a double mastectomy make for quite a list and include funny things like not being able to open a window, or not being able to cut anything as solid as a potato.
+The things you can’t and shouldn’t do after a double mastectomy make for a long list and include things like not being able to open a window, or not being able to cut anything as solid as a potato.
 When you realise that cooking isn’t a good option, you have the great idea to go to a restaurant where you find out that you can’t open the door.

 Notes for chapters for breastless